TrebledJ/trebledj.github.io/content/posts/misc/meta/2023-11-09-site-migration-to-cloudflare.md

 Having a high cache duration may sound good, but there's one problem.
 Newer pages/content may not update immediately.
 The browser will need to wait for the cache to expire before fetching the content.

 One way around this is to use **cache busting**.
-The idea is to use a different asset file name every time the contents are modified.
+The idea is to use a different asset filename every time the contents are modified.
+When the browser sees the new filename, it'll request the file instead of loading it from cache (since it's not in the cache).
 This way, we can ensure a high cache duration (for assets) with zero "cache lag".
 {% endalert %}

 By caching static assets for a longer duration, we speed up subsequent page loads.
 And as a result, our Lighthouse Performance metric improves! (ceteris paribus)